 Here’s the installation guide to install the world-famous and widely adored rom, CM9 on Galaxy S3.

 , which gets you both root and (cwm) clockworkmod recovery at one shot — easy and simple.
 Once you have got CF-Root from there, jump to next step.
 Install CF-Root Download the Cyanogenmod 9 from official development page:

 .
 (This file will be flashed in step 8 below.)
 Link Download the Google Apps package.
 This will install apps like Market, Gmail, etc. which are not present in the ROM by default.
 (This file will be flashed in step 9 below.)

 | Filename: Download Link gapps-ics-20120317-signed.zip Connect phone to PC and transfer the two zip files you downloaded in step 2 and 3 to your Galaxy S3, on the internal sdcard that shows up on PC upon connecting.

 Disconnect the phone from PC.
 And power off the phone, wait till it vibrates and the two capacitive lights (Menu and Back keys) go off, to confirm complete power off.

 Volume Up + Home + Power until you see Samsung logo on screen, upon which you can release them all.
 You’ll enter recovery mode soon enough.
 (Use volume keys to browse between options in recovery while power key to select to select an option.)

 [Optional] It’s recommended you create a backup from the clockworkmod recovery your phone is in right now, using the option Backup and Restore » select backup from internal sdcard.
 You can restore this backup to get everything to normal in case something turns out bad.
 You just need cwm recovery for this, which you always get from the link above, in step 1.
 Wipe stuff now to prepare for installation of CM9 on Galaxy S3:

 Wipe Data/Factory Reset — select the option and then select yes on next screen to confirm it.
 Do

 advanced and do Wipe Dalvik Cache — select the option and then select yes on next screen to confirm it.

-- Flash the Cyanogenmod 9 on Galaxy S3.
+Flash the Cyanogenmod 9 on Galaxy S3.
 Now, form the main menu in recovery, select the option install zip from sdcard, then select choose zip from internal sdcard, and then browse to folder location where you transferred the 2 files in step 4 above, then select the CM9 rom file (which you downloaded in step 2 above).
 Select Yes – Install _____.zip on next screen to start flashing it.
 Flashing of CM9 rom will be started.

-- Now, you need to
+Now, you need to

 flash the Google Apps too.
 So, after step 9 is finished and you are back to recovery, go back to the recovery’s main menu.
 Select the option install zip from sdcard, then select choose zip from internal sdcard, and then browse to folder location where you transferred the 2 files in step 4 above, then select the Gapps file (which you downloaded in step 3 above) .
 Select Yes – Install _____.zip on next screen to start flashing it.
 Once gapps have been flashed, go back to recovery’s main menu.
+Select

 Share your thoughts on the ROM in the comments below.
 And also let us know if you need any assistance in flashing the CM9 Galaxy S3 rom.